distributeaid/distributeaid.org/content/blocks/fundraisers/ukraine-response.md

   * Sharing of material aid
   * Sharing storage space

-We have a growing understanding of the needs of individual groups, allowing for aid to be matched between sending and receiving groups on a request-basis only.
+We have a growing understanding of the needs of individual groups, allowing for aid to be matched between sending and receiving groups on a request basis only.

 * We have a list of charities that are registered importers; who can assist with current and future aid shipments.
 * We have developed a cohesive understanding of the import process and the required certification documents.
 * Enabled medium-sized NGOs to gain access to a network of service providers and government entities.

-Your donation will allow us continue to provide support to Ukraine relief responses, such as:
+###### Your donation will allow us to continue to provide support to Ukraine relief responses, such as:

 * Supplying groups with extensive guides so as to facilitate the export and import of critical aid across different regions.
 * Expanding networks and connections to increase the collective impact and capacity of operations.